 - Establishing more predictable conditions for access to Genetic Resources

-- Helping ensure benefit sharing when Genetic Resources leave the country providing the Genetic Resources.
+- Helping ensure benefit sharing, when Genetic Resources leave the country providing such Genetic Resources.

-CORE OBLIGATION OF THE NAGOYA PROTOCOL WITH RESPECT TO GENETIC RESOURCES:
+CORE OBLIGATIONS OF THE NAGOYA PROTOCOL WITH RESPECT TO GENETIC RESOURCES:

 - Access obligation